AIAdverse/AIAdverse/README.md

 Something a computer could never, ever do.

 I doubt that any of any you are interested in this, why should you be?
 But anyway, please comment if you think I am being too pessimistic.
 In my defence, the above has been my lived experience.
-Please prove wrong.
+Please prove me wrong.

 - 👀 I’m interested in ...
 - 🌱 I’m currently learning ...